 - ame damnee (n.)

-- fem. proper name, of Germanic origin, literally "laborious" (cognates: Old Norse ama "to trouble"), later assimilated with Roman gens name Aemilia.
+- fem. proper name, Latin, but of Germanic origin, literally "laborious" (cognates: Old Norse ama "to trouble"); the name was assimilated with Roman gens name Aemilia.

 - ameliorate (v.)